Visas and Work Permits 12 min

 Why is immigration compliance important in Portugal?

-The Portuguese government requires any employee to obtain the appropriate work visa and work permit, even if they want to live and work for a short period in the country.
-If the employee is found to be working for your country in Portugal without the right permits, it can lead to steep fines and other legal penalties for your company.
+The Portuguese government requires employees to obtain the appropriate work visa and work permit, even if they want to live and work for a short period in the country.
+If the employee is working in Portugal without the right permits, it can lead to steep fines and other legal penalties for your company.

-In cases where employers have intentionally broken the local labor laws and visa requirements, a criminal investigation may be opened.
-Not only will your company suffer penalties from the Portuguese government, but your home country will also administer taxation penalties and possible fines.
+In cases where employers have intentionally broken local labor laws and visa requirements, there may be a criminal investigation.
+Your company and even your home country can be subject to taxation penalties and fines.

 Employees may be able to obtain a tourist visa to extend their stay in Portugal, but governments are starting to restrict work access for tourist visas.
 The increase in digital nomads and remote workers is causing foreign governments to become stricter with immigration laws and prohibit work on a tourist visa.